What should a tradesman pay for a website?

 What you should pay for a business your size

-A sole trader who wants to be found and look legit should budget roughly £50 to £100 a month done-for-you; a small firm with several services and a wider area is better served at £100 to £150 a month; spending agency money (£3,000+) rarely pays back for a local trade.
+A sole trader who wants to be found and look legitimate should budget around £600 to build plus £20 a month; a small firm with several services and a wider area may want ongoing SEO on top; spending agency money (£3,000+) rarely pays back for a local trade.

 If you're a one-man band

 A clean one-pager or small site that loads fast, shows your work, your reviews and your accreditation, and turns a Google search into a call.
-That's a £50 to £100 a month done-for-you job, or a modest one-off freelancer build.
+That is a done-for-you job at £600 plus £20 a month, or a modest upfront freelancer build.
 You don't need more, and paying for more is money that won't come back.

 If you're a small firm

 Several trades, a team, a bigger patch to cover: you'll want more pages, service-by-service, and ideally ongoing SEO so you rank across more towns.
-That's the £100 to £150 a month band.
+That's the build fee plus a content service on top, around £200 every four weeks.
 The extra spend earns its keep because there's more work to win and more ground to cover.

 When paying more is worth it